umamaahmed10/UmamaAhmed_Portfolio/README.md

 # UmamaAhmed_Portfolio
-### Data Analyst
+### Data Scientist | Data Analyst

 >> Hello!
 Glad to see you here.
 This repository keeps track of my personal projects I have worked on.

 ## About Me!
-I am a Data Analyst and passionate about Analysing and Visualizing Data as said, _A picture says more than a thousand words_.
+I am a motivated and enthusiastic individual who have strong interest in Data Science and Analytics.
+I am passionate about Visualizing and Analyzing Data and developed proficiency in Machine Learning and Statistical Modeling.
 I believe the most expensive thing in this world is *Data*, from which I love building cool things!
-I completed my Masters in _Data Science_ from NED University of Engineering & Technology in Feb, 2023.
+I completed my Masters in _Data Science_ from NED University of Engineering & Technology in March, 2023.
 The thrill of discovering insights from data to solve complex problems and visualize information provides me pride and satisfaction.
-I am eager and excited to keep learning new methods in a challenging & fast-paced environment.
+I am seeking opportunities in the data science or analytics field.
+I am eager and excited to keep learning new methods in a challenging & fast-paced environment and, contribute in real-world challenges.

 ***